 In a dark room with the phone screen showing solid black, look at the screen edges.
 Rejected screens often have light leakage at the corners or edges.
 Quality OLED panels produce true black with no edge bleed.

 Type a quick message.
 Notice if there is any delay between your finger pressing and the letter appearing.
-Rejected screens have measurably slower touch response (50–100 ms vs 20–30 ms on original).
+Rejected screens often have noticeably slower touch response than an original panel.

 Look at the seam where the screen meets the iPhone frame.
 A quality repair has a clean, even adhesive seal.
 Rejected stock screens are often installed with cheap adhesive — visible gaps, dust ingress, or uneven sealing.
 Water resistance compromised.

 First: check the warranty.
-Reputable shops offer 6 months.
-Cheap shops offer 30 days, often with restrictive terms.
+Reputable shops offer a 6-month warranty.
+Cheap shops often offer much shorter cover with restrictive terms.
 If within warranty, demand replacement.
-If past warranty, the realistic options are: (1) live with it until it fully fails, (2) replace at a quality shop ($89–399).
-Most rejected screens fail completely within 3–6 months — the cost of replacement at a quality shop is often less than what you saved on the original cheap repair.
+If past warranty, the realistic options are: (1) live with it until it fully fails, (2) replace it at a quality shop.
+A rejected screen often fails before long, so a proper replacement can end up being the cheaper choice over time compared with the original cut-price repair.

-Three filters: (1) price within 20% of market average for the model, (2) 6-month written warranty minimum, (3) parts grade specified in writing on receipt.
+Three filters: (1) a price in line with the market for your model, (2) a written 6-month warranty as a minimum, (3) parts grade specified in writing on the receipt.
 If a shop refuses to put any of these in writing, walk away.
-A $40 iPhone screen repair in Sydney 2026 does not exist at quality — minimum honest price is $89.
+A rock-bottom iPhone screen repair in Sydney does not exist at genuine quality — at Lux Phone we charge $99 flat for iPhone screen replacement on all models, with a 6-month warranty.

 If you have an iPhone needing repair and want honest cheap pricing with 6-month warranty, walk into our Auburn shop.
 Free diagnostic, written quote, same-day repair on most jobs.